Impact of Rewards and Recognition On Mental Health

 However, it’s not only about the company-employee relationship we are talking about.

 It is about peer to peer, employee to manager, leader to a manager, and many of such ever-changing roles that we see in a normal enough work life.

 A rewards and recognition program that aims to address and understand the importance of mental well-being will keep some key measures in mind, such as:

 Facilitate team members to take part in employee accomplishments.
 If you're congratulating someone on a significant achievement or commemorating a work milestone, invite colleagues to gather, comment, and engage in the presentation.
 Employees of the best companies take the opportunity to schedule a peer's appreciation moment.

 2. Allow Employees To Select The Recognition They Want

-However, there are also employees that like one-to-one recognition without seeking loud gatherings and attention.
+However, some employees like one-to-one recognition without seeking loud gatherings and attention.

-It’s important that HR leaders understand that recognition is personal.
+HR leaders must understand that recognition is personal.
 Thus, it is something that needs to be personalized.

 3. Characteristics Of Recognition

 Understanding the characteristics that should be the program's building blocks is another critical move before introducing any rewards and recognition platform: